 - 1 dried snow fungus, soaked overnight until soft and puffed up

 - 8-12 dried jujube fruits/red dates, soaked overnight

 - 25 gram dried lotus seeds, soaked overnight

 - rock sugar or palm sugar, to taste (optional)

 - Cut off small pieces from the snow fungus with a scissor.
 Discard the yellow tough center.

-- Place the snow fungus, longan, lotus seeds, jujube fruits and water in a soup pot.
+- Place the snow fungus, longan, lotus seeds, jujube fruits, and water in a soup pot.
 Bring to a boil.
-Reduce heat and simmer until the snow fungus is soft, about 1 1/2 hour to 2 hour.
+Reduce heat and simmer until the snow fungus is soft, about 1 1/2 hour to 2 hours.